-In addition to the terms and conditions outlined above, the AMF Recognition Orders for MX include the following terms and conditions:
+In addition to the terms and conditions outlined above applicable to MX, the Recognition Orders of the AMF for MX include the terms and conditions set forth below.

-- Fees shall not have the effect of creating barriers to access; however, they must take into consideration that MX must have sufficient revenues to perform its functions, its regulatory activities and its exchange operations. - MX will ensure that all the fees it imposes are reasonably and equitably allocated, the process for setting fees is fair and appropriate, and the fee model is transparent. - The head office and executive offices of MX must remain in Montréal, Québec, and the most senior officer of TMX Group (other than its chief executive officer) with direct responsibility for MX must be a resident of Québec at the time of his or her appointment (and for the duration of his or her term of office) and work in Montréal. - MX will not cease to operate or suspend, discontinue or wind-up all or a significant portion of its operations, or dispose of all or substantially all of its assets, without: (i) providing the AMF at least six months' prior written notice of its intention; and (ii) complying with any terms and conditions that the AMF may impose in the public interest for the orderly discontinuance of its operations or the orderly disposition of its assets. - Any material transactions or agreements between MX and TMX Group or any related companies must contain conditions that are at least as favourable to MX as market conditions in such circumstances. - If MX decides to export its expertise in derivatives and related products for trading and clearing, this international activity will be directed from Montréal. - MX must maintain an independent division (the "Regulatory Division") under the control and oversight of the special committee (the "Special Committee") with clearly defined regulatory responsibilities for its market and for its participants.
+- Fees shall not have the effect of creating barriers to access; however, they must take into consideration that MX must have sufficient revenues to perform its functions, its regulatory activities and its exchange operations. - MX will ensure that all the fees it imposes are reasonably and equitably allocated, the process for setting fees is fair and appropriate, and the fee model is transparent. - MX must maintain an independent division (the "Regulatory Division") under the control and oversight of the special committee (the "Special Committee") with clearly defined regulatory responsibilities for its market and for its participants.
 The Special Committee, named by the board of directors of MX, must be made up of no less than 50% of persons who: (i) are residents of Québec; (ii) satisfy the independence criteria applicable to the directors of MX; and (iii) have expertise in derivatives.
-The Regulatory Division: - must have a separate administrative structure and must be completely autonomous in performing its functions and in its decision-making process; - must be a separate business unit of MX and operate on a self-financing basis and must be not-for-profit; and - any changes to the Regulatory Division's administrative and organizational structure or to the Special Committee that may materially affect regulatory duties and operations must be approved by the AMF.
+The Regulatory Division: - must have a separate administrative structure and must be completely autonomous in performing its functions and in its decision-making process; - must be a separate business unit of MX and operate on a self-financing basis and must be not-for-profit; and - any changes to the Regulatory Division's administrative and organizational structure or to the Special Committee that may materially affect regulatory duties and operations must receive prior approval from the AMF.